Meitetsu Kōwa Line: Operators

-The line is currently operated by Meitetsu, although it was operated by Chita Railways, and Aichi Electric Railways before Aichi Electric Railways merged to form Meitetsu.
+The line is currently operated by Meitetsu, although it was operated by Chita Railways with the help of Aichi Electric Railways before it merged to form Meitetsu.

 Route

 Meitetsu Kōwa Line branches off Ōtagawa Station to head southeast, running west of Taketoyo Line from Chitahanda to Chita-Taketoyo.
 The line continues south of the Chita peninsula.
 Meitetsu Chita New Line branches off southwest into Utsumi Station from Fuki Station.
 Most of the line is double-tracked, although the section between Kōwaguchi and Kōwa is single-tracked.

 Infrastructure

 Stations

-The line serves 20 stations (19 excluding Ōtagawa) across the length of the line.
-The three stations, Ōtagawa, Takayokosuka, and Aoyama are elevated while all other stations are built at grade.